JackDesBwa/PhereoRoll3D/README.md

 **Status: Working**

 This software is created on my spare time for my own usage, but I share it as a free software (MIT licence, see afterwards).
 If you really want to thank me for this sharing, you can find my email in my phereo profile.
-You can also tip me on tipeee: https://tipeee.com/jackdesbwa
+You can also tip me: https://jackdesbwa3d.desbwa.org/donate/

 Source code is available, so if it lacks something for you, feel free to contribute yourself and share your changes back.
 Patches are welcome.
 I do not accept to be paid to add a feature, but some freelancers might do.